Torsors on semistable curves and degenerations: tf -semistability via GIT

-Recall that if $E$ be a $G$-torsor on $(C,c)$ then it is tautologically a Gieseker torsor on $C$ for the constant group scheme $C \times G$ and can therefore be simultaneously viewed as a {\tt laced} $\eG_{_{(\theta_{_{\tau}})}}$-torsor with a trivial {\tt lacing} as well as a $G_{_{\tt tf}}$-object (\ref{adelicobject}). {\em Thus, (\ref{rhoss}) and (\ref{independence}) show that we have an intrinsic notion of (semi)stability of a $G$-torsor on a nodal curve which coincides with the definition of (semi)stability of a vector bundle on a nodal curve which is in terms of sub-objects which are torsion-free}.
+Recall that if $E$ is a $G$-torsor on $(C,c)$ then $\sigma^{^*}(E)$ is a $G$-torsor on $\cc_{_d}$.
+The notion of {\tt tf}-(semi)stability of a $G$-torsor on $\cc_{_d}$ therefore gives an intrinsic notion of (semi)stability of $G$-torsors on $(C,c)$ thereby answering a long-standing question.